replicante-io/replicante.io/content/docs/_index.md

 [Development version]({{% docs-link "agent" "main" %}})
 {{% /content-box %}}

-{{% content-box title="Datastore specification" %}}
+{{% content-box title="Specifications" %}}
-The specifications document defines a model that details the attributes, behaviours, and expectations needed of datastores.
+The specification documents define attributes, behaviours and expectations of entities Replicante Core interacts with such as data stores and infrastructure platforms.

-In Replicante we see every datastore through the lenses of this specifications so that datastores can be managed and monitored consistently regardless of software.
+In Replicante Core every interaction with external systems is done through the relevant specification so features apply equally to any backing software.

 [Latest version]({{% docs-link "spec" "stable" %}})
 [Development version]({{% docs-link "spec" "main" %}})